 Additionally, Dr. Carolan regularly writes pieces for public audiences, as he works to bridge the town-gown divide.
 His pieces regularly appear in such outlets as The Conversation, Bloomberg, Market Watch, Mental Floss, Business Insider, Alternet, World Economic Forum, Houston Chronicle, Bangor Daily News, San Francisco Chronicle, Seattle Post, Popular Science, The Smithsonian Magazine, Salon, The Independent, Market Watch, Scroll.in, and New Food Economy (some of these articles have registered over 150,000 reads!).
-He also routinely makes radio appearances around the country and has been featured on the popular CBC (Canadian Broadcasting Cooperation) program Ideas.
+He also routinely makes radio and television appearances around the world, having been featured on the popular CBC (Canadian Broadcasting Cooperation) program Ideas, NPR, Radio New Zealand, and TVNZ-One (TV New Zealand).

 Ph.D. in Sociology, Iowa State University